In response to Covid-19, the Associates Programme is currently being delivered online via a variety of remote-learning platforms and tools.

 The Associates Programme is a free development programme offering a critical, informal and non-competitive environment in which to develop your practice and expand your networks.
 The programme is run according to principles of collaboration, experimentation and openness, and welcomes those who engage with these notions in different ways.

-The Associates Programme runs across eleven months – from February to December – and is principally self-directed, creating platforms to experiment and meet long-lasting collaborators and peers.
+The Associates Programme runs for a year and is principally self-directed, creating platforms to experiment and meet long-lasting collaborators and peers.

 We provide the Associates with: